-If it went well then Mach Speed would become WM’s new low cost MP3 brand.
+If it went well then Mach Speed would become WM’s new low-cost MP3 brand.
 If not, Bill would need to buy more buggies.
-Approaching the opportunity with total confidence mixed with a dose of optimistic uncertainty, Bill’s proven style, he had to figure out how to fulfil the order.
+Approaching the opportunity with total confidence mixed with a dose of optimistic uncertainty, Bill’s proven style, he had to figure out how to fulfill the order.

 Bill is an innovative and sharp salesman/entrepreneur whose success came in part because he made his own rules instead of following industry standards.
 He tried staying loyal, in an industry which doesn’t prioritize loyalty, to 2 suppliers who could supply the same commodity products.

 By that time I had started (and stopped) a brand of white label MP3 players and other digital electronics, introduced over 30 various consumer electronic products into the retail market, was preyed on by the scum of the industry, heard more empty promises than a politician’s wife, built companies in both the US and China, and still had a lot to learn about the industry at large.

 Manufacturing 300k MP3 players

-On a beautiful sunny afternoon at his lake house he took a call from his talented head of sales, Layla, who just received positive news about getting this order.
+On a beautiful sunny afternoon at his lake house, he took a call from his talented head of sales, Layla, who just received positive news about getting this order.
 While on the phone he asked if I could do this model.
 I couldn’t see why not.
 Bill was aware that his other supplier had always produced this model previously.

-Our hard-working and dedicated case supplier committed to get this done in 23 days instead of 30.
+Our hard-working and dedicated case supplier committed to getting this done in 23 days instead of 30.
 We started reviewing the BOM (list of components in a product) of the PCBA (the piece of electronics inside casing, like a motherboard of a PC), looking at each component on the standard PCBA and confirming which were actually needed because this product wouldn’t use the functions that some components were intended for.
 No reason to pay for unnecessary components.

 To help avoid this, Hatch arranged assembly at 5 different assembly plants.
 Two were our main assembly partners and 3 were smaller facilities which helped pick up the slack.
 Hatch had all hands on deck for this order, constantly visiting supply chain partners to prevent or resolve delays in components like cases and batteries, coordinate assembly, and oversee each step of the process.

 At the same time, we had our engineering team review the rejected units to figure out why there was such a high percentage of failure.
 Goods kept shipping out from all 5 factories.
 The end was now in sight, although the feeling of relief never really got to settle in…

-Check back next month for the second half of our story.
+Click on the link for the second half of our story.